dylang/changelog/readme.md

  * Integrate into `git pull`?
  * Warn when there are more than 100 commits available.
  * Support paging Github's API to aquire more than 100 commits.
- * Additional output options: --text --rss --atom
+ * Additional output options: --text --rss --atom --html
  * Option to show code diff.
  * Ability to set the start and end version.
  * Use Git tags to detect versions
+ * Add examples
+ * Add header and/or footer to the markdown output
+ * use node-semver to compare versions
  * If the package.json does not have a propper repoistory link then show the author's name and email and suggest contacting the author.

 Install